divine-ray/Servilia/History/Eras/The Second Era/The Second Era.md

 %%Future: Eventually, the Military gets couped by the Daeva revolutionists, backed by the Frisco Bay confederation.%%

 During this time, the outcast of Thylyist bunch up and settle in the [[Frisco Bay]], effectively founding the [[Frisco Bay Confederation|Bay Confederation]].
 Freed from the religious-military dogma and propaganda of Thylyist, they rapidly outperform and rush past Thylyist in terms of development and economic strength.
-A few of their major advancements include a peace treaty with any civilisation but Thylyist, the [[Servilian Railroad and Train Network]], the [[Development of Printing]] and eventually, electricity.
+A few of their major advancements include a peace treaty with any civilisation but Thylyist, the [[Railroad and Trains of Servilia Assoc.]], the [[Development of Printing]] and eventually, electricity.